akr/codegen/README.md

 - Coq 8.10 (Coq 8.9 doesn't work)
 - OCaml 4.09.0

-You also need OUnit to test codegen.
+You also need following to test codegen.

+- ocamlfind 1.8.1
 - OUnit 2.2.1

 ## How to build, test and install